 A short beard is just that, a short beard, not stubble.
 In many workplaces, it’s the difference between being allowed facial hair or being reminded to shave.
 A short, unkempt beard will stand out far more than its longer brothers.
 Pay attention to the shape of your face; this will define the form of a short beard.
 Follow the jawline, and make sure that your beard hugs your face without hiding it.
 Short beards complement the rest of your face, but should not be its defining feature.

 How to Trim a Long Beard

 A longer beard takes centre stage but it is thankfully more forgiving on any trimming blunders.
 Don’t get carried away with the trimming, or dictating the shape of your beard.
-At a longer length your beard will tell you the way it wants to grow, take its advice and follow the shape at your beard’s densest parts.
+At a longer length, your beard will tell you the way it wants to grow, take its advice and follow the shape of your beard’s densest parts.
 Trimming a long beard is about neatening and getting rid of any split ends.